IsWaFF/devops/week3/readme.md

 Sometimes i thinking about learning C/C++.

 I also delete Ubuntu and install fedora.
 I cant say that I really like it.

+## 2 Dec.
+I read about ps, top, htop, systemctl and kill.